-The project report is to demonstrate students' knowledge of previous work undertaken in the chosen field, and their ability to express the findings in a professional way and at a high standard.
-Please refer to the report template for INFO7016 Postgraduate Project A on vUWS for the format and requirements of the project report.
-The project report should contain the following Sections: Abstract, Introduction, Aims and Objectives, Literature Review, Methodology, Research Plan and Timeline, Preliminary Results (if any), Summary or Conclusions, References, and if applicable Appendix.
+Please refer to the Report Template for INFO7017 Postgraduate Project B on vUWS for the format and requirements of the final report.
+The final report should contain the following Sections: Cover Page, Abstract, Table of Contents, Introduction, Aims and Objectives, Literature Review, Methodology, Research Results and Discussion, Conclusions and/or Recommendations, References, Appendix (if necessary).